 In NHL history, one man is the answer to two penalty shot questions, "Who has taken the most penalty shots?" and "Who has scored the most goals on penalty shots?"
 That man is Mario Lemieux, who at one point was 5-for-5 before he came out of retirement in 2001.
 His final career totals are 8 penalty shots taken and 6 scored.

 Today's featured jersey is a 1934-35 St. Louis Eagles Ralph Bowman jersey.
-Bowman, the first NHL player to ever score on a penalty shot, played a season with the Ottawa Senators, remained with the club when they moved to St. Louis for most of their only season as the Eagles before being traded to the Detroit Red Wings, where he won the Stanley Cup in 1936 and 1937.
+Bowman, the first NHL player to ever score on a penalty shot, played one season with the Ottawa Senators and remained with the club when they moved to St. Louis for most of their only season as the Eagles before being traded to the Detroit Red Wings where he won the Stanley Cup in 1936 and 1937.

-Since the Eagles lasted only one season before the club was disbanded, this is the only style sweater the Eagles ever wore, as nine of the clubs in the NHL that season, six of them had only one jersey style.
+Since the Eagles lasted only one season before the club was disbanded, this is the only style sweater the Eagles ever wore, as of nine the clubs in the NHL that season, six of them had only one jersey style rather than today's dark home and white road styles.
 It would not be until 1951 when the Rangers adopted a white jersey to go with their traditional blue one, that every club would have a white home and colored away jersey.

 The penalty shot.